Sphingolipid Metabolism and the Ceramides

 An alternative means to examine the effects of ceramides on insulin sensitivity is to block the pathways of ceramide metabolism.
 Treatment of cells with acid ceramidase inhibitors results in increased endogenous ceramide levels while simultaneously blocking insulin-mediated activation of PKB/AKT.
 Under conditions of ceramidase inhibition there is an exaggerated effect of palmitic acid addition on insulin resistance.
 Conversely, if one overexpresses acid ceramidase, the inhibition of insulin signaling induced by palmitate addition is completely blocked.

-The cellular effects of glucosylceramide, although similar to ceramides themselves, does exhibit cell-type specificity.
-Glucosylceramide is the precursor for a complex family of gangliosides, for example the GM3 ganglioside.
+The cellular effects of glucosylceramide (glucocerebroside), although similar to ceramides themselves, does exhibit cell-type specificity.
+Glucosylceramide is the precursor for synthesis of the complex glycosphingolipid family of gangliosides, for example the GM3 gangliosides.
 Adipocytes are highly sensitive to the inhibitory effects of glycosylated sphingolipids on insulin actions, whereas muscle cells are unaffected.
 Addition of GM3 ganglioside to adipocytes inhibits insulin activation of IRS-1.

 In addition, TNFα treatment induces GM3 accumulation in membrane lipid rafts allowing for association with the insulin receptor through caveolin-1 present in the rafts.
 The antagonistic effects of TNFα can be prevented by first depleting cells of glycosylated ceramides.